shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <li>Eat <strong>smaller meals</strong> and avoid lying down for at least two hours after eating.</li>
   <li>Reduce trigger foods such as tomatoes, citrus, chocolate, coffee, spicy meals, and high fat dishes.</li>
   <li>Avoid eating late at night.</li>
-  <li>Consider over the counter antacids or alginate-based products if they are suitable for you.</li>
+  <li>Consider over-the-counter antacids or alginate-based products if they are suitable for you.</li>
-  <li>Stay hydrated and avoid fizzy or carbonated drinks.</li>
+  <li>Stay hydrated and avoid carbonated drinks.</li>
   <li>If symptoms persist, worsen, or interfere with sleep, speak to a healthcare professional to review your treatment.</li>
 </ul>